OkelloAndrewPeters/ClinAssist-/README.md

 At a Health Centre III in rural Karamoja or Kasese, a single clinical officer sees 80+ patients a day.
 No specialist to call.
 No reliable internet.
 No time.
 One wrong decision may lead to a missed malaria diagnosis in a 2-year-old, a paediatric dose given to an adult can cost a life.

 The Uganda Ministry of Health publishes comprehensive clinical guidelines.
-1,158 pages of evidence-based protocols covering every condition from malaria to meningitis, maternal emergencies to childhood fever (https://library.health.go.ug/uganda-clinical-guidelines-2023).
+[1,158 pages of evidence-based protocols](https://library.health.go.ug/uganda-clinical-guidelines-2023) covering every condition from malaria to meningitis, maternal emergencies to childhood fever.
 The knowledge exists.
 It is peer-reviewed, government-endorsed, and freely available.

 **It just never reaches the clinical officer at the moment they need it.**